Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 • How likely are you to recommend our product to a friend or colleague?

-• How useful do you find X feature?
+• Did you find X features useful?

 • How frequently do you use our product?